opensearch-project/documentation-website/_search-plugins/knn/api.md

 Query parameter |  Description
 :--- | :---
-`model_id` | (Optional) The unique identifier of the fetched model.
+`model_id` | The unique identifier of the fetched model.
 If not specified, then a random ID is generated.
+Optional.
-`node_id` | (Optional) Specifies the preferred node on which to execute the training process.
+`node_id` | Specifies the preferred node on which to execute the training process.
 If provided, the specified node is used for training if it has the necessary capabilities and resources available.
+Optional.

 Request parameter |  Description
 :--- | :---
-`training_index` | The index from which the training data is obtained.
+`training_index` | The index from which the training data is retrieved.
 `training_field` | The `knn_vector` field in the `training_index` from which the training data is retrieved.
 The dimension of this field must match the `dimension` passed in this request.
 `dimension` | The dimension of the model being trained.
-`max_training_vector_count` | (Optional) The maximum number of vectors from the training index to be used for training.
+`max_training_vector_count` | The maximum number of vectors from the training index to be used for training.
 Defaults to all the vectors in the index.
+Optional.
-`search_size` | (Optional) The training data is pulled from the training index using scroll queries.
+`search_size` | The training data is pulled from the training index using scroll queries.
 This parameter defines the number of results to return per scroll query.
 Default is `10000`.
+Optional.
-`description` | (Optional) A user-provided description of the model.
+`description` | A user-provided description of the model.
+Optional.
-`method` | The configuration of the approximate k-NN method used for searching.
+`method` | The configuration of the approximate k-NN method used for search operations.
 For more information about the available methods, see [k-NN index method definitions]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#method-definitions).
 The method requires training to be valid.

 #### Usage